J-Alejandro-Gamba-S/Similarity-rsa-project/README.md

 # Similarity Judgments & RSA Analysis Project

-This repository contains all analysis scripts and resources for a project investigating similarity judgments across multiple properties, using representational similarity analysis (RSA) on behavioral, neural, and CNN-derived data.
-The analysis evaluates which properties correlate with specific cortical brain regions and explores the conditions required for algorithmic and CNN-based similarity to align with behavior and fMRI.
-The project also examines different correlation metrics and methods, and proposes methodological improvements for estimating and visualizing noise ceilings in multi-modal RSA.
+This repository contains the full analysis pipeline and code for the project investigating similarity judgments across multiple dimensions using representational similarity analysis (RSA).
+The project integrates behavioral, neural (fMRI), and CNN-derived dissimilarity matrices to evaluate cross-modal relationships across similarity metrics, and proposes methodological advances in estimating and visualizing noise ceilings in multimodal RSA.

 ---